jedahan/haiku-wifi/README.md

           option 'encryption' 'none'
           option 'network' 'lan'
           option 'ssid' '-4 --- ☁ haiku wifi ☁ ---'

-    Note that the web app is expecting to reconfigure `wifi-iface` 0-2, so if you don't have these placeholders as the first `wifi-iface`s, change the code in the web app.
+    Note that the web app is expecting to reconfigure `wifi-iface` 0-2, so if you don't have these placeholders as the first `wifi-iface`s, change the `radio_offset` variable in the web app.

 6. Make LuCI (the default web admin tool for Open-WRT) start up on port 81.
 In `/etc/config/uhttpd`, change this line